 How to Select the Right Electrical Contractor

-Selecting the right electrical contractor isn't as easy as picking someone out of the Yellow Pages.
+Selecting the right electrical contractor isn't as easy as picking someone out of the Yellow Pages or even Yelp.
 The ramifications of hiring the wrong contractor can be financially disastrous and even dangerous.

 First and foremost, it's imperative to know if the contractor you're considering hiring, is licensed, bonded, and has adequate general liability and workers compensation insurance.

-Then, you need to determine if they are experienced in the type of work you need performed, and if they are generally considered good, honest and reputable.
+Then, you need to determine if they are experienced in the type of work you need to be performed and if they are generally considered good, honest and reputable.

-The best place to start answering some of these questions is at the Board of Examiners of Electrical Contractors and / or the Division of Consumer Affairs (basically the Authority having Jurisdiction), and of course, the Better Business Bureau.
+The best place to start answering some of these questions is at the Board of Examiners of Electrical Contractors and/or the Division of Consumer Affairs (basically the Authority having Jurisdiction), and of course, the Better Business Bureau.
 Nutshell, check out the local/state and national construction building organizations for more information.

-Now let's pretend for a moment that you have an electrical job you need done.
+Now let's pretend for a moment that you have an electrical job you need to be done.

 Not an emergency -- perhaps it's just fixing a light that stopped working.